ELECTIONS

 Election Results

-The Student Government Association held a general election for the 2023-2024 executive and legislative candidates on April 3 - 6, 2023.
-The results, with 69 votes cast, are available below.
-Detailed results are available here.
+The Student Government Association at Georgia State University held a general election for the 2025-2026 executive and legislative candidates on March 10-13, 2025.
+The results, with 495 votes cast, are available below.
+An organization chart view of the elected candidates, vacancies, and appointed positions that are available is located here.
+A detailed breakdown of voting is available here.

 College of Arts & Sciences Senators: